breannanesbit/StrategoGame/stratego-front/README.md

   - [x]   leader board
   - [x]   achievements
   - [ ]   Making Player for initial start and edit
-- [/] authentication and user account support - we will have the ability to login and out of our gaming site.
+- [x] authentication and user account support - we will have the ability to login and out of our gaming site.
 This way users know who they are playing against and can have the saved borads and achivements
   - [ ] admin pages and public pages - our admin pages will be a settings page to add new achivements people can achive.
 Most other pages will be for users